|

 And:

-Let’s Talk is FWA’s third anthology, a collection of 60 dialogue-only short stories.
+Let’s Talk is FWA’s third anthology, a collection of 60 dialog-only short stories.

 content ©Dean Murphy 2010